Posts

 Image

-*Update from the 10th floor* Covid has eerily slowed the pace, yet the smells, the sights, the sounds, the walls - they are all too familiar.
+Another Update from the 10th floor Covid has eerily slowed the pace, yet the smells, sights, sounds, and walls are all too familiar.
 The body remembers what the mind attempts to bury.
 The memories prompt an unnerving yet comforting feeling.
-I know she will receive the best possible care in this building, though, after years of fighting an apathetic medical system, my guard is unwavering.
-Early in the day, on Saturday, Chris, Jayde-Rhiannon, and I were having an emotional conversation.
-Jayde has not been doing well since last October.
-Every bit of weight she gained after her surgery, from two years ago, and then some is now gone.
+I believe Jayde will receive the best possible care in this building, though, after years of fighting an apathetic medical system, my guard is impenetrable.
+Early in the day on Saturday, Chris, Jayde-Rhiannon, and I were having an emotional conversation.
+Jayde has not been doing well since last Fall.
+Every bit of weight she gained after her SMAS surgery, and then some, is gone.
 Her heart rate, which was once stabilized by her medication, bounces from 55 to 185.
-The once tolerable pain she encounters every day has become unmanageable.
-Now weighing 88 pounds and feeling quite weak, she relays she feels guilty that I still need to take care of her.
+The pain she encounters every day has become unmanageable, even with medication.
+Now weighing 88 pounds and feeling relatively weak, she relays she feels guilty that I still need to take care of her.
 I responded, "I am your mom.
 This is what I do.
-You have NOTHING to feel
+You have NOTHING to feel guilty abou...

 The Silver Lining of Not Giving Up